Research Models

 Genes Mutations Modification Disease Neuropathology Behavior/Cognition

-Degeneration of dopaminergic neurons in the substantia nigra and nerve terminals in the striatum.
+Degeneration of dopaminergic neurons in the SN and nerve terminals in the striatum.
 Reduced dopamine in the striatum.
 Accumulation of proteinase-K resistant α-synuclein and oxidative protein damage.
+Dysfunction in the burst-firing pattern activity of dopaminergic SN neurons and increased expression of markers for excitotoxic damage.

 Late-onset hypoactivity (about 16 months of age), other modest changes in motor behavior and coordination in tests that included traversing a beam or removing adhesive.